ovh/docs/pages/platform/kubernetes-k8s/responsibility-model/guide.en-ca.md

 updated: 2023-07-06
 ---

-The RACI below details shared responsibilities between OVHcloud and the customer for the the Managed Kubernetes service.
+The RACI below details shared responsibilities between OVHcloud and the customer for the Managed Kubernetes service.
 This shared model can help relieve the customer’s operational burden.

 ## RACI definition